kapawlak/temp_lab_host/Courses/6/Common/FAQ.md

 ## ...requesting accommodations?
 If you are a member of [DSP](https://dsp.ext-prod.sa.ucsb.edu/), please contact the Instructor of the course about your situation during the **first week of class**, or have [DSP](https://dsp.ext-prod.sa.ucsb.edu/) forward your accommodations letter.
 If you require accommodations but are not a member of [DSP](https://dsp.ext-prod.sa.ucsb.edu/), please contact them for your intake meeting.
 We cannot provide accommodations (including extensions, rescheduling, additional time) without explicit instruction and permission from DSP.

-## ...reporting innappropriate behavior ?
+## ...reporting inappropriate behavior ?
 If you are a victim of or witness to any inappropriate behavior, please report it to Either the Instructor or Coordinator of the course **immediately**.
 This includes:
 - sexual harassment, assault, rape
 - dangerous behavior & misuse of equipment